- Public Health Agencies

 For both SPH graduate and undergraduate students at PSU, please visit the Portland State University Response Site and the PSU Center for Student Health and Counseling (SHAC).
 There is a FAQ page for PSU students.

-new PSU has also launched two new important websites for students.
-The first is a guide to a remote Spring Term, with valuable links to information on Financial Aid, Housing, the Library, and more.
+PSU has launched two new important websites for students.
+The first is a guide to a remote Fall Term, with valuable links to information on Financial Aid, Housing, the Library, and more.
 The second site is a guide to the technology available on campus to help students be successful at remote learning.

 Stay Connected and support your fellow SPH students on the OHSU-PSU SPH Student Leadership Council’s Facebook page.